CyprianTinasheAarons/CyprianTinasheAarons/README.md

 ## My Bio

-👋 Hi, I'm Cyprian Tinashe Aarons, a seasoned Fullstack Software Engineer based in Sandton, South Africa.
+👋 Hi, I'm Cyprian Tinashe Aarons, a seasoned Fullstack Software Engineer based in South Africa.
 With over 5 years of experience, I specialize in developing web and mobile applications, particularly in AI and blockchain technologies.
 I lead projects and teams to create innovative solutions that tackle complex business challenges.

 Currently, I'm a Contractor Fullstack Mobile Developer at CST LTD Managed Services and a Contractor Fullstack Blockchain Developer at Coindraw.io, where I design and implement systems that improve operational efficiencies and secure user interactions.
 As the founder of Topiax, a Web 3.0 tech company, and a non-profit organization, All We Got Is Mind, I am committed to leveraging technology for social good.